faceqr/faceqr/README.md

 ![FaceQR People](https://raw.githubusercontent.com/faceqr/faceqr/master/faceqr_people.png)

+## No more social media QR codes!
+No need to set your Twitter profile picture to your Snapchat QR code; just use your face!

 ## No more mountains of business cards!
 Are you tired of sorting through your business card collection?
 Can't remember whose card is whose?
 With FaceQR, just take a selfie with your business contacts and you'll have their website!